 14 July–20 August

-It puts together teams of multi-discipline experts to engage in a variety of research programs based around serious games, hand-held education devices and interactive exhibits.
+It puts together teams of multi-discipline experts to engage in a variety of research programs based on serious games, hand-held education devices and interactive exhibits.

 25 August–15 September